TheNebulo/CodeLib/snippets/python/readme.md

 Docstrings are ideally present on any complicated functions.

-> Each code will require it's modules that can be found at the top of the file.
+> Each snippet will require it's modules that can be found at the top of the file.